its-philipp/mcp_audit_compliance_platform/PROJECT_STATUS.md

 ## Next Steps

 1. ✅ Research Google A2A framework documentation
-2. ✅ Study LangChain AgentExecutor patterns
+2. ✅ Study Google A2A Framework (Base Classes)
-3. ✅ Design new architecture
+3. ✅ Design simplified architecture
 4. ✅ Begin implementation
 5. 🚀 Deploy and test the system
 6. 📊 Monitor performance and optimize